rmaguiar/hugo-theme-color-your-world/README.md

   authorDesc  = "Some indescribable horror."

   # Site cover, for Open Graph, Twitter Cards and Schema.org
-  # It will be used if the current page doesn't have a image cover
+  # It will be used if the current page doesn't have an image cover
   # File will be picked from the "assets" directory
   # Comment the lines if you don't want to use it
   cover     = "img/cover.jpg"